 Accelerated Degree Program in Rehabilitation Counseling

-The Department of Disability and Addiction Rehabilitation's Grad Track Pathway Program allows undergraduate students early provisional admission to our graduate program in Rehabilitation Counseling.
+The Department of Rehabilitation and Health Services Grad Track Pathway Program allows undergraduate students early provisional admission to our graduate program in Rehabilitation Counseling.
 Rehabilitation Studies undergraduate students accepted into our Grad Track Pathway program will earn their Bachelor’s of Science in Rehabilitation Studies while taking graduate level courses.
 These classes will transfer over into an accelerated graduate program, where students have the opportunity to earn a Master’s of Science in Rehabilitation Counseling.

 Our admissions criteria for students applying to the Grad Track Pathways program will be consistent with the admissions processes and procedures for all applicants to our graduate program as well as require applicants to have completed at least 90 credit hours of their bachelor’s degree.